Literature Review Catalogue Excel Template

 A quick overview.
 The first tab (labelled “Literature”) is where you’ll record specific details of all the reading you’ll do.
 The second tab (labelled “Literature Summary”) will auto-populate with descriptive statistics of the input as you enter data.

 The last two tabs are simply scratchpads for you to dump any additional resources you find along the way.
 In particular, I’ve made a tab for theoretical frameworks (you can simply dump screengrabs here and caption them) and a tab for measures and scales (the same principle applies).
 Measures and scales are specific to quantitative methodologies, but you could just as easily use this tab to jot down existing questionnaires if you’re taking a qualitative approach.
 Ultimately, you are free to customise however you like!

 The process is straightforward.
 For every piece of literature that you read, you log it as a line item.
 I’d encourage you to record everything you read.
 Something might seem irrelevant at first read, but you’ll be surprised how the focus of your research can change over time, leading you to inevitably ask the dreaded question, “where did I see that article again?”.
 Therefore, log every piece of reading, regardless of perceived relevance at the time of reading.
 You’ll thank yourself later.

 While you’re doing this, I’d encourage you to simultaneously capture the literature piece in your reference manager.
-I usually recommend Zotero, but any of the popular reference management tools will do the trick.
+I usually recommend Mendeley, but any of the popular reference management tools will do the trick.
 The key thing is to capture the references while you’re reading (and not when you’re writing, as this breaks your flow).

 What goes where.